NPK05/HealthWait-Analytics-Ireland-HSE-2018-2021/README.md

 ## 📄 License

-This project is licensed under the MIT License.
 The dataset is sourced from [HSE Ireland Open Data](https://data.gov.ie) and is publicly available under the Creative Commons Attribution 4.0 licence.

 ---